-This is a prayer we often pray for our children – that they would grow in wisdom and stature and in favour with God and people.
+This is a prayer we often prayed for our children – that they would grow in wisdom and stature and in favour with God and people.

 Above all, Jesus’ wisdom came from his intimate relationship with God.
 God was his Father.
 He knew he had to be in his Father’s house, and his intimacy with his Father was the foundation of his wisdom.

 Father, thank you that you have given me the Spirit of adoption by which I can cry, ‘Abba, Father’.
 Thank you that you call me into the same relationship of intimacy that Jesus had with you.
 Help me to grow in this relationship of intimacy, simplicity and obedience.
-Through your Spirit may I grow in wisdom and stature, in favour with God and people.
+And to grow in wisdom and stature and in favour with God and people.

 You cannot develop an intimate relationship with God without setting aside time to communicate with him.
 ‘When Moses entered the Tent of Meeting to speak with the Lord, he heard the voice speaking to him… and he spoke with him.
 The Lord said to Moses…’ (7:89 – 8:1).

 God spoke to Moses (8:1; 9:1).
 Moses spoke with God (7:89).
 It was a two-way conversation.
 God spoke to Moses face-to-face, as a person speaks with a friend (12:8) – talking and listening at the same time, watching for each other’s reaction.